-Divorce statistics in Thailand are not always well published.
+Divorce statistics in Thailand or the divorce rate in Thailand, are not always well published.
 The divorce rates in Thailand are not well known as the Thai courts do not distinguish if it is Thai-Thai or a Thai-Foreigner divorce.
 We do however know that in rural Thailand in the Isaan region the divorce rates tend to be very high.
+This should not come as no surprise that the Thailand divorce rate for mixed couples are so high.
 It was in 2007 that The Nation a large and well-respected newspaper wrote an article about the divorce rates in Thailand.

-This is not uncommon and the reason why it is always advisable to ensure that you have a prenuptial agreement before you get married in Thailand and ensure that this agreement is attached to your marriage registration in Thailand when you go to the Amphur office.
+This is not uncommon and the reason why it is always advisable to ensure that you have a prenuptial agreement before you get married in Thailand and ensure that this agreement is attached to your marriage registration here when you go to the Amphur office.

 The official divorce rate for Thailand is very low on average.
 Much lower than the US or even Australia for that matter.
 The official divorce rate for Thailand is 0.058 per 10,000 people.
 This is low compared to the US with 53 per 10,000 people or 2.5 per 10,000 people in Australia.
 You should however also understand that the cultures are different.
 The loss of face from a failed marriage might not be good.
 Couples then separate and live as if they are no longer married, while still legally married.

 What are the divorce statistics in Thailand you may ask?
-With more than 11,000 mixed couples living in the North-East of Thailand.
-Many being expats retired in Thailand and married a Thai national over time.
+With more than 11,000 mixed couples living in the North-East.
+Many being expats retired here and married a Thai national over time.
 The government might make an effort to keep stats on expats divorce rates in Thailand as these are not fully known.

 The information contained on our website is for general information purposes only and does not constitute legal advice.